Police confirm release of abducted expatriates in Kaduna

 “The development followed a massive manhunt of the abductors by men of the Command and the Inspector General of Police Special Anti-Kidnapping Squad,” he said.

-He also gave the assurance that the police were on the trail of the remaining suspects with a view to arresting them and bring them to justice.
+He also gave the assurance that the police were on the trail of the remaining suspects with a view to arresting them and bringing them to justice.
+(NAN)

+The post Police confirm release of abducted expatriates in Kaduna appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share